 Without further delay, let’s get started with the results.
 See below for my top recommendations:

 There are a few features that I really enjoy about this set of poles.
-First, the hand grips are ergonomically designed and angled for optimal use, hence the name “Ergo”.
-They are made with a natural lightweight cork material which holds up very well with extended use.
+First, the handgrips are ergonomically designed and angled for optimal use, hence the name “Ergo”.
+They are made with a natural lightweight cork material that holds up very well with extended use.

 They are not cheap, but they also aren’t crazy expensive.
 You get what you pay for with these.
 You can find them for less than $100 here (the best price for these I’ve seen anywhere).